apache/predictionio/docs/manual/source/templates/recommendation/customize-serving.html.md

 }
 ```

-In `engine.json`, you specify the parameter `serving` for the Serving component
+In `engine.json`, you define the parameters `serving` for the Serving component:
-(the JSON4S library automatically extract the JSON object into a Scala class
-under the hood):

 ```json
 {